-Gaucher disease is a rare buildup of fatty substances in the bones, liver, lungs, spleen and sometimes the brain.
+Gaucher disease is a rare buildup of fatty substances in the bones, liver, lungs, spleen, and sometimes the brain.

-There are three types.
+There are 3 types.
 Type 1 is the most common.
 It results in mild health problems that can be treated.
 Children with type 2 usually do not live past two years of age.
 Children with type 3 can survive to adulthood.

 Copyright © Nucleus Medical Media, Inc.

 Gaucher disease is caused by a faulty gene.
 The gene limits the amount of a certain enzyme.
 The enzyme normally breaks down a fat called glucocerebroside.
-The faulty gene lowers this enzyme and some of this fat is not broken down the right way.
+The faulty gene lowers this enzyme and some of this fat is not broken down in the right way.
 This causes it to build up.